 Beyond the highly beneficial ingredients that take up the list’s primary positions, others include fiber-filled pumpkin and additional sources of vitamins, like tomato and dried kelp.
 It also has taurine in it to help keep your cat’s heart healthy.

 The can is simple to open with an easy-pull tab and is highly palatable.
 It is grain-free to make it easier to digest, although beyond that, it does not include many specialized ingredients for gut health.
-The food is made in the U.S.A. and comes conveniently portioned.
+This high fibre canned cat food is made in the U.S.A. and comes conveniently portioned.

 7. Purina Pro Plan Veterinary Diets Overweight Management Formula Canned Cat Food

 Purina has developed a wet food to go along with its dry food options.
 The Pro Plan wet cat food belongs to a veterinary diet list supported by research and doctors.
 It helps your cats manage their weight while still getting all the nutrition that they need to have a healthy digestive system.